BearableApp/react-native-health/README.md

 A React Native package to interact with Apple HealthKit for iOS.
 Originally maintained with ❤️ by [AE Studio](https://ae.studio) but it has been heavily adapted for [Bearable](https://github.com/BearableApp/client-bearable).

 This package allows access to health & fitness data exposed by Apple Healthkit and returns data in the specific format to Bearable's need.
+It still contains the original functions however this documentation explains the custom bearable functionality.
+You can explore the original docs [here](docs/original/README.md).

 ## Getting Started